dotkernel/dot-dependency-injection/docs/book/v1/factories/repository.md

 Add a new entry under `factories`, where the key is your repository FQCN and the value is `Dot\DependencyInjection\Factory\AttributedRepositoryFactory::class`.

-See below example for a better understanding of the file structure.
+See the below example for a better understanding of the file structure.

 ```php
 <?php